mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 ### NOTES
 Total Time: **58 minutes**

 The swim went ok.
-There were just two of us in the "Fast Lane" this evening so there was plenty of room.
 Two things of note:  I did get a pretty good chlorine burn in my right eye; uncomfortable but not a show-stopper.
 The other being my right ankle was not happy with the kicking tonight.
 On the 6th of 6 rounds, I replaced that last kickboard rep with just a 50m swim because my ankle was pretty aggravated.

 <!---->